d4c7/loki/docs/sources/clients/promtail/multiline.md

 The parses has defined some modes of operation to ease the use of distinct use cases in which a multiline parser is required.
 This modes are:

-- New Line Mode: A new multine starts when a "newline" regular expression match.
+- [New Line Mode](#new-line-mode): A new multine starts when a "newline" regular expression match.
-- Continue Mode: A line that match a "continue" regular expresion are joined with the next one.
+- [Continue Mode](#continue-mode): A line that match a "continue" regular expresion are joined with the next one.
-- Group Mode: A "group" regular expression is used to determine the group a line belongs to.
+- [Group Mode](#group-mode): A "group" regular expression is used to determine the group a line belongs to.
-- Unordered Group Mode: This is a "Group Mode" but tracking multiple group keys simultaneously.
+- [Unordered Group Mode](#unordered-group-mode): This is a "Group Mode" but tracking multiple group keys simultaneously.
 So the lines can be parsed unordered.
+- [JSON Mode](#json-mode): parses multiline json documents

 ### New Line Mode